92 Notable alumni of

 -

-William Francis Ludolph, nicknamed "Wee Willie", was a professional baseball player.
+William Francis Ludolph, nicknamed "Wee Willie", was an American professional baseball player.
 He was a right-handed pitcher for one season (1924) with the Detroit Tigers.
 For his career, he recorded no decisions with a 4.76 earned run average, and 1 strikeout in 5+2⁄3 innings pitched.

 -